akmeghana29/LearnNex-Project-2---Iris-Flower-Detection/README.md

-The file - IrisCode.ipynb contains of the first six steps which includes:
+The file - "IrisCode.ipynb" contains of the first six steps which includes:
-  Data acquisition,
+  Data loading,
-  Data pre processing,
+  Data exploration,
   Feature Engineering,
   Model Selection,
   Model Training and
   Model Evaluation

-The file - app.py contains the code used for deployement using POSTMAN
+The file - "app.py" contains the code used for deployement using POSTMAN

+The file - "Report Iris Detection new" is the project report pdf